CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 #### CON.7.M13 Carrying of data and data carriers [IT operation, users]

-The data on IT systems that are used outside of their own real estate, such as notebooks, mobile phones, tablets, mobile hard drives, exchange sticks and more, must be adequately protected by security measures.
+The data on IT systems that are used outside of their own real estate, such as notebooks, mobile phones, tablets, mobile hard disks, exchange sticks and more, must be adequately protected by security measures.
 Above all, the transport of data carriers and IT components on foreign trips should be clearly regulated.
 These include the following rules:

 * The IT systems must not be checked in as baggage, but must be carried by the traveler (as carry-on baggage).
 * IT systems must always be kept secure.
 On business trips they should not be left unattended.
 In particular, they should not be left behind in vehicles.